 Once upon a time Sean Paul Lockhart was Brent Corrigan, who got a massive following in gay porn due to his cute boy-next-door face and the fact that what he has between his legs was able to generate fans of its own.
 However he gave up porn several years ago and has become an actor, appearing in several gay-themed movies.
 Now he’s moved behind the camera with Triple Crossed, as well as giving himself a plum co-lead role.

 The film follows Chris (Jack Brockett), who’s newly returned from Afghanistan and while he waits for his veteran benefits to kick in, he’s living in his car.
-After applying as a job providing security for a rich woman, he gets a surprising alternative offer.
+After applying for a job providing security for a rich woman, he gets a surprising alternative offer.
 She says she will pay him handsomely to kill Andrew (Lockhart), her brother’s lover, who inherited a large chunk of her family’s business when her sibling died in combat.

 Chris agrees to turn assassin, but when he meets Andrew he starts to like the young man, which ends up with them sleeping together.
 However as the title suggests, nothing is as it appears and everyone has something to hide.